Ditch that wax!

-Which wax you say?
+Which wax, you say?
 Easy.
-Any of those lovely smelling, beautifully whitened, petroleum-enriched surfboard waxes currently getting soft in the summer sun on the dashboard of the trusty old surf mobile.
+Any of those sickly smelling, beautifully whitened, petroleum-enriched surfboard waxes currently getting soft in the summer sun on the dashboard of the trusty old surf mobile.

 First things first – what’s the history of this fragrant and most definitely essential accessory to the perfect quiver?
 Well, long before the days of Sex Wax and Mrs Palmers, surfers had been struggling to find a way of keeping their feet on their boards in the critical part of the waves.
 Until 1935, innovative surfers of the time would include a textured finish on their surfboards.
 The sandpaper-like glass job certainly increased friction but had one major shortcoming – it shredded their stomachs apart on the paddle.
 Luckily for them, some bright spark in good ol Southern California named Alfred came up with the clever idea of using paraffin wax to create friction.
 The story goes that Al came home from a surf one day and noticed the stickiness of the floor after his Mum had waxed the floorboards.
 Genius.